priyaprithiviraj/elicit/README.md

 **3. CHAT header file ({ParticipantID}.cha)**

-A header file in CLAN CHAT format, pre-populated with @Languages, @Corpus, @Participants, @ID lines for both the child participant (CHI) and investigator (INV), @Media, @Date, and @Situation.
+A header file in CLAN CHAT format (.cha), pre-populated with @Languages, @Corpus, @Participants, @ID lines for both the child participant (CHI) and investigator (INV), @Media, @Date, and @Situation.
 The corpus field in the CHAT header is drawn from the Corpus entry in the Session Details panel.
 The user can add the transcript below the header and before the @End line.
-Elicit runs entirely in the browser as a single HTML file with no installation, server, or internet connection.
-Users can upload picture stimuli, record participant responses, and download the audio as WAV files for subsequent analysis.

 ---

 ## Notes for Researchers

-Elicit does not transmit data.
-Audio recording, processing, and export are performed entirely within the browser environment on the researcher's device.
-The tool does not retain session data between uses.
-An autosave mechanism writes session metadata and notes to the browser's localStorage as a safeguard against data loss; this stored data is cleared automatically following a successful download or session reset.
-The WAV format was chosen for compatibility with speech analysis software, including CLAN, Praat, and Audacity.
-The recording is mono, 16-bit, at 44,100 Hz.

-Researchers are responsible for obtaining appropriate ethical approval and informed consent from participants or their guardians before use.
+Researchers are responsible for obtaining appropriate ethical approval and informed consent from the participants.

 ---